ProIntegritate/CrewComms/README.md

 # How to use it

-Make sure all .wav files are in the same path as the executable, then start the executable.
+- Make sure all .wav files are in the same path as the executable, then start the executable.
 Click on each button to play it's respective sound, if there are no sounds playing, then you probably have no sounds in the folder as described above or you may have some problems with your sound device.

-The program does not require a specific simulator to run, but i built it for the A320 and MSFS 2020.
+- The program does not require a specific simulator to run, but i built it for the A320 and MSFS 2020.
 It can be started regardless of the state of the simulator, once you are done with it, you can end it by clicking on the top right X.

-In the simulator, you ALT TAB to get the program up front, click on a button, then click on the simulator again to focus back on the simulator.
+- In the simulator, you ALT+TAB to get the program up front, click on a button, then click on the simulator again to focus back on the simulator.
+The sound will keep playing, even in the background.

 That is basically it.